isenberg/improved-color-from-crism/README.md

 ## Acknowledgements
 Original code: https://github.com/AsterAphelion/color-from-crism

 This code makes heavy use of the 'ColourSystem' class [described on the SciPython blog](https://scipython.com/blog/converting-a-spectrum-to-a-colour/).
-It also uses the [SpectRes package](https://spectres.readthedocs.io/en/latest/) to convert CIE matching functions to different wavelength ranges.
+The original code also used the [SpectRes package](https://spectres.readthedocs.io/en/latest/) to convert CIE matching functions to different wavelength ranges.